sebastianduchene/tree_model_adequacy/tutorial/Tutorial1_Ebola.md

 # Tutorial 1.
 Assessing the adequacy of phylodynamic models in Ebola

-Written by Sebastian Duchene
+Written by Sebastian Duchene and Remco Bouckaert
-4 July 2017
+5 July 2017

 ## Requirements